Urban Institute for Contemporary Arts, Grand Rapids, Michigan, 1996

 Materials: six handmade maple chairs, black bear skulls, Red pine logs, plywood, pine pitch, steel cable

-A few weeks ago, I was listening to WUOM during their annual spring fund drive.
-The woman who was coaxing listeners to call in with pledges made an analogy about the need for change.
+Listening to WUOM during their annual spring fund drive, the woman who was coaxing listeners to call in with pledges made an analogy about the need for change.
 She told listeners that "Michigan was once covered by great trees" and asked her listeners if we wanted to "go back to a time when the state was covered with trees."

 I will admit that for the most part change is good and I will also admit that I would not like to go back to the early nineteenth century when "squirrels could traverse from Lake Huron to Lake Michigan without touching the ground."
 Nevertheless, the history of Michigan is made up of a landscape, which was in bondage to an economic colonialism that exploited and abused the land, willingly and intentionally.
 There were so many trees that many people thought it would be impossible to ever cut them all.